twolfson/nightlife/cities/japan_tokyo.md

 - Staff was really friendly and spoke English
 - I was the only foreigner

+## ColoR
+- 1 large room with a medium dancefloor
+- Went on a Wednesday night
+    - 2000 yen cover with 1 drink ticket
+    - At 12AM, had a few people
+    - After 1:30AM, had a small crowd but was still relatively empty
+    - I was the only foreigner
+- 700 yen for *malibu coke* (mixed drink)
+- Staff was friendly and spoke English

 ## DJ'S BAR CAVE
 - 1 small lounge area
 - 1 small dance floor